 BRIAN G. MANN, EDD, MS, PA-C

-Interim Dean, School of Health Professions and Sciences
+Dean, School of Health Professions and Sciences

 Associate Professor

-Brian Mann, EdD, MS, PA-C, was named interim dean of the School of Health Professions and Sciences at Philadelphia College of Osteopathic Medicine (PCOM), effective January 27, 2025.
+Brian Mann, EdD, MS, PA-C, serves as dean of the School of Health Professions and Sciences at Philadelphia College of Osteopathic Medicine (PCOM).
+He has been with PCOM since

 and clinical practice.
-Prior to joining PCOM, he was the Director of Simulation Education
+Prior to joining PCOM, he was the director of simulation education

 at Campbell University’s Jerry M. Wallace School of Osteopathic Medicine.
 There, he